 Flow rate/capacity limitation can be implemented based on a pulse or standardized signal of 0/4 to 20 mA provided by the heat meter.
-This only applies in plants without solar system and without processing of an external demand with a 0 to 10 V signal and without a room panel connected to RF3/FG3.
+This only applies in plants without solar system and without processing of an external demand using a 0 to 10 V signal.
 Particularly when a standardized signal is applied, a heat meter (flow meter) with high measuring accuracy is required.